OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/design.rst

     prob = Problem(root)

 A `Problem` also has a driver, which is responsible for iterating over the systems in the model and deriving a consistent solution.

-`Driver` is the base class for drivers in OpenMDAO, it is the simplest driver possible, running a problem once.
-By default, a driver solves using solve_nonlinear.
+The base `Driver` class in OpenMDAO is the simplest driver possible, running a problem once.
+By default, a driver solves each subsystem using it's *solve_nonlinear* method.

-The general procedure for defining a `Problem` is:
+The general procedure for defining and solving a `Problem` is:
     - define `Components` (including their *solve_nonlinear* functions)
     - assembling `Components` into Groups
     - instantiating a `Problem` with the *root* `Group`
     - perform *setup* on the `Problem` to initialize all vectors and data structures
     - perform *check_setup* on the `Problem` to identify any issues
     - perform *run* on the Problem

 [perhaps we could make a few diagrams to show relationships?]